mvallerie/restful.io/README.md

 - Error handling is very approximative
 - socket.io only

+#### Urgent TODO
+- Update README for version 0.0.11
+- Update examples for version 0.0.11

 #### Currently working on
+- Get rid of socket.io to use raw websockets
+- File support
-- Better authentication support
+- Built-in authentication support
 - Known limitations
-- File support
-- Get rid of the context object

 #### Ideas for later
-- Get rid of socket.io to use raw Websockets ?
-- Client module ?
+- Client module